 How can you teach empathy to children?

 To help children understand empathy, use everyday experiences at your school to teach and help them practice.
-Here are some activities and ways to teach children empathy.
+Here are some activities and ways to teach children about empathy.

 Teaching empathy to infants